Exchord/Baten-Kaitos-Origins-Damage-Calculator/README.md

 Note that the strength of an aura may change depending on the character's level.

-### Pre-equipped magnus
+### Equipped magnus
 ![](https://i.imgur.com/za5gX3z.png)
-Sometimes you may have magnus already equipped when you start a combo.
+Sometimes you may already have a magnus equipped at the start of a combo.
 Right-click any equipment magnus in your hand, transparent or not, and it will appear next to the character's aura.
-You can then adjust the durability using the nearby combo box, or click the pre-equipped magnus to remove it.
+You can then adjust the durability using the nearby combo box, or click the equipped magnus to remove it.

 ### Target